A Globally Convergent Variational Framework for Mode Number Detection via Spectral Cutting Curves: Methodology and Convergence Proof

 which shows the iteration is approaching the optimum.
 From (\ref{to_sum}) and by utilizing the monotonicity of the functional $\mathcal G$ during iteration we have which shows the distance between the iterating points and the optimum is always decreasing, since the distance is always non-negative so that it has lower bound, $(\lambda_k(x), \mu_k(x))-(\lambda^*(x), \mu^*(x))$ is a convergent sequence so that $(\lambda_k(x), \mu_k(x))$ is bounded.
 According to Arzelà-Ascoli Theorem, we can only assert that there exists some sub-sequences $(\lambda_{k_i}(x),\mu_{k_i}(x))$ that converges, which does not indicate that the whole iterating sequence is necessarily convergent in all cases and needs careful discussion.
 There are four cases when the iterating sequence is approaching the optimum:

 CASE I: If there is only one optima in $\mathcal G$, then it is trivial to show that all these sub-sequences converges to the unique optimum by the constraints in (\ref{constrants}).

-CASE II: If the optimum of $\mathcal G$ forms a convex set, and during the iteration the sequence $(\lambda_k(x), \mu_k(x))$ is approaching and never fall into the optimal set, then from the middle parts of (\ref{constrants}) and (\ref{monotonous}) we know that the value of $\mathcal G$ is approaching the minima and the distance between adjacent term of the sequence $(\lambda_k(x), \mu_k(x))$ and $(\lambda_{k+1}(x), \mu_{k+1}(x))$ is yielding zero.
-Thus we know in this case the iterating sequence in dual space can always terminate to the point as close as possible to one of the optimum, although the classical convergent behaviour for the sequence in this case might not be guaranteed.
+CASE II: If the optimum of $\mathcal G$ forms a convex set, and during the iteration the sequence $(\lambda_k(x), \mu_k(x))$ is approaching and never fall into the optimal set, then from the middle parts of (\ref{constrants}) and (\ref{monotonous}) we know that the value of $\mathcal G$ is approaching the maxima and the distance between adjacent term of the sequence $(\lambda_k(x), \mu_k(x))$ and $(\lambda_{k+1}(x), \mu_{k+1}(x))$ is yielding zero.
+Thus we know in this case the iterating sequence in dual space can always terminate to the point as close as possible to one of the optimum, and the iterating sequence is of asymptotic regularity.

 CASE III: If the iterating sequence has approached to the unique optima during some steps, then due to (\ref{decreasing}) the next iteration will still stay at the unique optima.